OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-10.md

 ## Zechariah 10:3

-> “My anger is kindled against the shepherds,
+> “My wrath is aroused against the shepherds,
 > And I will punish the male goats;
-> For the Lord of armies has visited His flock, the house of Judah,
+> For the Lord of hosts has visited His flock, the house of Judah,
-> And will make them like His majestic horse in battle.
+> And will transform them like His majestic horse in battle.

 ## Zechariah 10:4

-> From them will come the cornerstone,
+> From them will arise the cornerstone,
 > From them the tent peg,
 > From them the bow of battle,
-> From them every tyrant, all of them together.
+> From them every ruler, all of them together.

 ## Zechariah 10:5

-> And they will be like warriors,
+> And they will resemble warriors,
 > Trampling down the enemy in the mud of the streets in battle;
-> And they will fight, because the Lord will be with them;
+> And they will fight, for the Lord will be with them;
 > And the riders on horses will be put to shame.

 ## Zechariah 10:6

-> And I will strengthen the house of Judah,
+> And I will fortify the house of Judah,
-> And I will save the house of Joseph,
+> And I will deliver the house of Joseph,
-> And I will bring them back,
+> And I will restore them,
-> Because I have had compassion on them;
+> Because I have shown compassion on them;
-> And they will be as though I had not rejected them,
+> And they will be as though I had not cast them off,
-> For I am the Lord their God and I will answer them.
+> For I am the Lord their God and I will respond to them.

 ## Zechariah 10:7